With only a handful of ingredients, my mother-in-law’s traditional Spanish ham croquettes recipe is the best I’ve ever tried.

-Well now that you do, there is no excuse not to make these ridiculously easy and extremely tasty tidbits of Spanish goodness.
-The following is my favorite version of the recipe and it will not disappoint!
+Now that you know the secret, there is no excuse not to make these ridiculously easy and extremely tasty tidbits of Spanish goodness.
+The following is my favorite version of my mother-in-law’s croquetas de jamón Serrano recipe and it will not disappoint!
 Vegetarians, I’ll take care of you soon– I have lots of amazing vegetarian croquette recipes too!

 - ~ 60 grams/4 T unsalted butter